Skip to Content

 Pink and yellow flowers in bloom in Seoul during March

 Yes, we thought our guided tour through Huwon Secret Garden was worth it.
-We visited in spring just as the cherry blossoms were blooming and it was absolutely stunning through the grounds.
+We visited in spring just as the cherry blossoms were blooming and it was absolutely stunning throughout the grounds.
+But the tour lasted 90 minutes with a lot of walking involved and tickets sold out on the day of our visit.

 • Ability to tour a garden loved by Seoul’s royal family